tantzeyeong/FPGA-Dungeon-Game/MemoryInitialization/README.md

 Then, the images are resized accordingly to fit within the 96 x 64 screen of the PmodOLED.

-Finally, using the python file developed by **me**, the png files were converted into text files with the required format in order for the PmodOLED to process and display the images correctly.
+Finally, using the python file developed, the png files were converted into text files with the required format in order for the PmodOLED to process and display the images correctly.